Open to the Public

 The best months for birding at the preserve are April through September.
 View All

-- Starting March 1, Ramsey Canyon Preserve Summer hours are in effect.
-The preserve opens at 8:00 am and closes at 5:00 pm., Thursday thru Monday (closed Tuesday and Wednesday).
-Docent let nature hikes are every Thursday, Saturday and Monday morning starting at 9:00 am.
-The hikes leave from the Visitor Center and normally last two hours.
+- Docent-led nature hikes are every Thursday, Saturday and Monday during the summer hours.
+Hikes start at 9 a.m. and leave from the visitor Center.
+They normally last two hours.
 No reservations are required for the docent hikes and no additional cost outside the preserve entry fee.

-- Parking at the Ramsey Canyon Preserve is limited to 28 spots, on a first-come bases.
-If the parking lot is full additional parking can be found at the Forest Service Brown Canyon parking lot approximately 1 mile down the road.
+- Parking at the Ramsey Canyon Preserve is limited to 27 spots, on a first-come bases.
 Vehicles attempting to park on the side of the road or in the roadway of adjoining residences are subject to be towed without warning.
 The roadway must be cleared at all times for emergency vehicles.

 - Docent led walks are every Thursday, Saturday and Monday starting at 9:00am from the visitor center.
 No reservation required.